seb1458/seb1458.github.io/_posts/220903-SWD/2022-09-03-swdTutorial.md

     # Rename column
     mutate(`Total cases` = count_total)
 ```
 You might be wondering about the addition of the radius column.
-The **scatterpie** package is used to produce pie charts and in order to scale the pie chart by number of cases we can not use the raw value of the total cases as minimum and maximum are to far apart.
+The **scatterpie** package is used to produce pie charts and if we would scale the size by the raw total number of cases the discrepancy between sizes would be to high.
 We need to transform this number in a way to down scale large values more drastically than small values.
 I went for a square root transformation, but double-squareroot- or log-transformation also works.
 The new value is the radius of the pie chart, and it will be converted to the original value by reversing the calculation (see below).
+This whole process is fiddly, but I did not find a better approach then trial and error.
+Let me know if I am overlooking something crucial!

 The data looks nice and is ready for plotting.
 But one thing is missing: we need a map in order to provide context for our data and analysis.
 We can use `get_map()` from **ggmap** to access open source tile sets.
 We can use names or a bounding box, which is a set of coordinates defining a rectangle and its position.
 Here, I used the latter, as it ensures the inclusion of all points.
 As we are going to build a map with **ggplot2** (or *ggmap* respectively), we also nee to convert our prepared data to a spatial object.
 Here we use the package **sf*** to yield a simple feature object, which we can plot on our map.